Skip to main content

 3. Heat the oil: In an electric skillet or deep pan, heat oil to 375°F. Fry chicken in batches to avoid overcrowding.

-4. Fry the chicken: Cook 2–3 minutes per side, or until golden brown and no longer pink inside.
+4. Fry the chicken: Cook 2–3 minutes per side in the hot oil, or until golden brown and no longer pink inside.
+The internal temperature should be 165º.

 5. Drain and season: Remove chicken to paper towels to drain excess oil.
 Sprinkle lightly with salt while still hot.